 Most injectors fall into two categories: High or Low Impedance

-These have a typical coil resistance of 12 – 16 ohms and are the most commonly used.
+High Impedance fuel injectors have a typical coil resistance of 12 – 16 ohms and are the most commonly used.
 Drive circuitry for this type of injector is simple and sometimes referred to as a saturated driver circuit.
-The injectors them selfs are also refered to a saturated injectors.
+The injectors them self are also referred to a saturated injectors.

 Low Impedance Injectors has normally a coil resistance of 4 ohms or less and is typically found in larger sized or high performance injectors.
 Driver circuitry for these types is called a Peak – Hold type and is more complex and costs more than the saturated type.